skag27/UMPVi/README.md

 # UMPVi

-Import database using the provided database file.
+Import database using the provided database file in DATABASE folder.
 Database name: umpvi

 Locate the project into XAMPP/htdocs folder